paluigi/sdmx/doc/sources.rst

 SDMX-JSON APIs do not support metadata, or structure queries; only data queries.

 .. note:: For JSON APIs, start by browsing the source's website to retrieve the dataflow you're interested in.
 Then try to fine-tune a planned data request by providing a valid key (= selection of series from the dataset).
-   Because structure metadata is unavailable, :mod:`pandaSDMX` cannot automatically validate keys.
+   Because structure metadata is unavailable, :mod:`sdmx` cannot automatically validate keys.

 In order to anticipate and handle these differences: